 Creatine is a waste of money - for most people!

-I get so tired of hearing about the glory of creatine supplementation.
+There are times when I get so tired of hearing about the glory of creatine supplementation.
 A lot of weightlifters and bodybuilders take this particular supplement but, for the most part, it is way overrated.
-Creatine helps your muscle cells retain water and, by doing what they call "creatine loading," it generally helps your body exert itself to the fullest.
-But does it help build muscle and does it help you gain muscle mass?
+Creatine helps your muscle cells retain water and stored energy (mainly by helping increase levels of ATP, somewhat).
+By doing what they call "creatine loading," it generally helps your body exert itself to the fullest.
+But does it help repair muscle?
+And does it help you gain muscle mass?
+If your body is low on creatine, then, yes, this supplement may also help with protein synthesis for repair and possibly boost a bit of growth, as well.
+But are you really low in this substance?

-Well, you will typically gain a few pounds from the supplementation itself, but that is only from water retention and not from actual tissue formation.
-Who in the hell wants that?
-Now, in some cases, it helps people work harder to achieve higher gains, even though this can normally be achieved without taking supplements of creatine.
-Your body produces a lot of this good stuff, but vegetarians are often on the edge of not having enough - if they are participating in intense workouts for bodybuilding purposes.
+You will typically gain a few pounds from the supplementation itself fairly quickly, but that is mostly from water retention and not from actual tissue formation.
+Who normally wants to have water gains?
+Now, in some cases, it helps people work harder to achieve higher gains in their lifts, etc., even though this can normally be achieved without taking supplements of creatine.
+Your body produces a lot of this good stuff, but vegetarians and older people are often on the edge of not having enough - especially if they are participating in intense workouts for bodybuilding purposes.

 Personally, I think creatine is a complete waste of money for most people!
-Only unless you're a vegetarian or a hardcore bodybuilding freak with the ambition to achieve a steroid-like freaky build (even then, creatine is not your answer - maybe something illegal like steroids, perhaps), you may find this supplement worthy of the high dollar sign.
+Only unless you're a vegetarian, an older person that could use a boost in muscle energy, or a hardcore bodybuilding beast with the ambition to achieve a steroid-like freaky build (even then, creatine is not totally your answer - maybe something illegal like steroids, perhaps), you may find this supplement worthy of the high dollar sign.
 I usually detest the unnatural route, and especially when it can be avoided.
 For the ones that are looking for natural forms of creatine, it is abundantly found in most meats.
-I'd recommend red meat & fish, for example.
+I'd recommend red meat & fish or seafood, for example.
 Foods like Salmon & Tuna are really packing the natural form of creatine, but I understand that not everyone eats fish all the time.

 ...Need a natural source of Creatine?
 Eat this: